Extract from Jane’s Guide to Costumed Heroes, 2002 Revision

 Group Affiliation: The Symphony

-Locations: Portland, Oregon (early career), East Coast (with the Symphony)
+Locations: Houston, Texas (early career), East Coast (with the Symphony)

 In 1998, the Symphony uncovered a major plot to subvert the United States Army and launch a coup led by General Walters.
 This was eventually prevented by the Symphony, aided by the Task Force in the final showdown.
-Foxtrot was out of action for three months afterward, but returned to aid the Symphony when they were betrayed by new member Slide.
+Following details are unclear but it’s known that the team was betrayed by new member Slide.

 It later transpired that Slide had been sent into action by General Walters to infiltrate and bring down the team.